neiltait/medex_web_pub/README.md

 Running the project locally requires the following environment variables to be set:

 - API_URL - this is the address for the Data API.
+(Defaults to 'http://localhost:9000')
+- CMS_URL - this is the domain the cms is running on.
+(Defaults to 'http://localhost:12000')
+- OP_DOMAIN - the domain name for the OKTA auth service used in this environment
+- OP_ISSUER - the method and the auth service being used to authenticate (Defaults to '/oauth/default')
+- OP_ID - the client ID provide by OKTA
+- OP_SECRET - the client secret provided by OKTA

 #### Starting the server